Earlybird Discount Now Available Until 31st of July 2019

-In February 2020, I will again be taking photographers on a two-week photography expedition along the Antarctic Peninsula and south of the Antarctic Circle.
+In February 2020, Michael Snedic will again be taking photographers on an 11 day photography expedition along the Antarctic Peninsula.

-The trip runs from the 20th of February 2020, starting and ending in Ushuaia, Argentina.
-We will travel across the Drake Passage to Antarctica, and down the Antarctic Peninsula as far south as Marguerite Bay, south of the Antarctic Circle.
-We will spend a full week exploring the peninsula before heading back to Ushuaia.
+The trip runs from the 6th of February 2020, starting and ending in Buenos Aires, Argentina.
+We will travel across the Drake Passage to Antarctica, spending time exploring the peninsula before heading back to Ushuaia, then Buenos Aires.

 The ship will also have non-photographer passengers on it, and while we will be sharing the ship and the general Antarctic experience with them, the photographic advice/instruction will be for our group.
 For example on outings we will usually operating as a group with our own Zodiac.
 WildNature works closely with the Quark expedition team throughout (and before) the voyage to optimise operations on both sides to help everyone.

 The ship is larger than most of the “small ship” vessels we’ve used in the past, but from past experience we know that our photographers will have amazing photographic opportunities and experiences, coming home with new images and new skills, steps beyond what a “regular” Antarctic traveller gets.
 The additional space on-board for things like setting up computers together, as well as the private toilets/showers in every cabin don’t hurt either.